White Chalk

-White Chalk is the seventh studio album by English singer-songwriter and musician PJ Harvey, released on 24 September 2007 on Island Records.
+White Chalk is the seventh studio album by the English singer-songwriter and musician PJ Harvey, released on 24 September 2007 on Island Records.

 Work on the album started in 2006, with producer Flood and John Parish, who also worked on her To Bring You My Love and Is This Desire? albums.
 Other collaborators on White Chalk are Eric Drew Feldman and Jim White from Dirty Three.

 The first single released from White Chalk was "When Under Ether" on 17 September 2007 on digital download and 7" vinyl.
 A second single, "The Piano," was released on 26 November 2007.
 A third, "The Devil," was released on 7", download, and CD formats in March 2008.

 Style

 The previous album, Uh Huh Her, had a raw sound but for this record White Chalk, Rolling Stone's magazine noted that Harvey "delved further into a Goth-like vibe in the much quieter, haunting, piano-based music".
-For this album she gave up the traditional three-piece sound guitar/bass/drums and recorded a set of songs for piano, despite her lack of expertise on the instrument.
+For this album she gave up the traditional three-piece guitar/bass/drums sound and recorded a set of songs for piano, despite her lack of expertise on the instrument.
 In an interview in The Wire she explained, "the great thing about learning a new instrument from scratch is that it [...] liberates your imagination."

 Vocally, she sang in a much higher register than usual, at a pitch outside her normal range, and "howled about being possessed by demon lovers and ghosts".
 Lyrically, Harvey continued with the dark, moody themes typical of much of her music.

-In an interview with NME, Harvey elaborated the meaning behind the album's title: "I just like the sound of the words white chalk.
+Harvey elaborated the meaning behind the album's title: "I just like the sound of the words white chalk.
 It can be millions of years old but erased in a second, and somehow has a timeless quality...
 The timelessness became more the source of inspiration".